berrak/github-fork-and-pull-request-procedure/README.md

 # How to fork a repository and how-to handle incoming pull requests

-These documents are written so I have quick access to the forking procedure as well as the pull request procedure. maybe someone else find them useful as well. mastering the forking procedure is important to contribute the open source development made all over thw world.
+These documents are written so I have quick access to Github forking and the pull request procedure.
+Maybe someone else will find these useful as well.
+Mastering the forking procedure is important since you can contribute and, give back to the open source development.

 - [My forking procedure](my-github-fork-procedure.md)